SikandarFarooqSaani/OrdinalEncoding/README.md

-# 🤖 Response is AI Generated 😊
+# 🤖 Readme is AI Generated With custom Prompt to my ease and your Understanding😊

 ---